 Growing Fruitless Olive Trees

 When choosing a location to plant a new fruitless olive tree, measure how long sun reaches the area.
 As mentioned, at least eight hours is necessary.
 If looking at this aspect in spring, take into account the shade that might occur when neighboring trees leaf out.
 Ideally, you can check out the sun in the spot at different times of the year.
-Make sure, as well, that there is a 30-foot space around all sides of the area, allowing room for the fruitless olive to spread its branches.
+Make sure, as well, that there is a 30 foot (9 m.) space around all sides of the area, allowing room for the fruitless olive to spread its branches.